QuickBooks Blog

 • Contra income

-Most new owners start with one or two broad categories, like “sales” and “services.”
-While some types of income are easy and cheap to generate, others require considerable effort, time, and expense.
-It may make sense to create separate line items in your chart of accounts for different types of income.
+Most new owners start with one or two broad categories, like sales and services, it may make sense to create seperate line items in your chart of accounts for different types of income.
+This is because while some types of income are easy and cheap to generate, others require considerable effort, time, and expense.

 4. Expense accounts